-You can notify the assigned person of their tasks by email and they can be directly to the task with a dedicated link.
+You can notify the assigned person of their tasks by email and they can be directed to the task with a dedicated link.
 From here they can review the task and edit the task status as needed.

 Creating tasks with a Form

-The second way to add tasks is of course using a form.
+The second way to add tasks is, of course, using a form.
 Once you click New Task you will be lead to a form that should be familiar to SharePoint users.

 As it’s SharePoint, this form is configurable so you can add custom rows as needed.
 Maybe you want to track budget items or the cost of certain items?
 You can of course, roll this up into the overall project.